gediz/mpv-wiki/User-Scripts.md

 * **[xrandr](https://github.com/lvml/mpv-plugin-xrandr)** - Automatically sets the display refresh rate to the one best suitable for the video played

+* **[ontop-playback](https://gist.github.com/Shudouken/5f918ce6ded8b2034806)** - Disables the ontop property when pausing, and enables it again when unpausing the video, if it was disabled.

 If you want to write your own scripts, have a look at the [documentation of mpv's Lua interface](https://github.com/mpv-player/mpv/blob/master/DOCS/man/lua.rst).